infinum/dotnet-handbook/Best practices/Source Generators.md

 </Project>
 ```

-3. Create a *ExampleSourceGenerator.cs* file which implements *Microsoft.CodeAnalysis.ISourceGenerator* interface and annotate it with *Microsoft.CodeAnalysis.GeneratorAttribute*
+3. Create an *ExampleSourceGenerator.cs* file which implements *Microsoft.CodeAnalysis.ISourceGenerator* interface and annotate it with *Microsoft.CodeAnalysis.GeneratorAttribute*

 ```c#
 using Microsoft.CodeAnalysis;